-- All staff have a role to play in challenging inappropriate behaviours between children.
-Staff recognise that that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved, i.e. for gender based abuse, girls are more likely to be victims and boys more likely to be perpetrators. - Concerns about a pupil's behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with the pupil's and parents/carers.
-Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies. - In order to minimise the risk of child-on-child abuse, Brook Community Primary School has: - Anti-bullving policy - o Age appropriate PSHE curriculum - o RSHE curriculum - School worry box - Pupil voice opportunities - Brook Community Primary School want children to feel able to confidently report abuse and know their concerns will be treated seriously.
+- Concerns about learner's behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with learners and parents/carers.
+Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies. - In order to minimise the risk of peer-on-peer abuse, Bethersden Primary School will: - The specific approaches will vary according to your local context; however we have:

+• a robust anti-bullying policy • provide an age and ability appropriate PSHE and RSE curriculum • providing a range of reporting mechanisms e.g. worry boxes, • dedicated reporting email monitored by DSLs safeguarding@bethersden.kent.sch.uk

+- Bethersden Primary School want children to feel able to confidently report abuse and know their concerns will be treated seriously.
 All allegations of child-on-child abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated school policies, including child protection, anti-bullying and behaviour.
-Pupil's who experience abuse will be offered appropriate support, regardless of where the abuse takes place. - Alleged victims, alleged perpetrators and any other child affected by child-on-child abuse will be supported by: - All adults taking reports seriously - o All adults listening carefully and avoiding victim blaming - Appropriate pastoral support from our pastoral support TAs - School staff working with parents and carers - School reviewing policies and procedures where appropriate
+Pupils who experience abuse will be offered appropriate support, regardless of where the abuse takes place. - Concerns about pupils behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with pupils and parents/carers.
+Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies. - Alleged victims, alleged perpetrators and any other child affected by child-on-child abuse will be supported by: - taking all reports seriously, listening carefully, avoid victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches, following procedures as identified in other policies e.g. the school antibullying, behaviour and child protection policy, - · where necessary and appropriate, informing the police and/or ICS.

-4.2 Child on Child Sexual Violence and Sexual Harassment
+4.2 Child on Child Sexual Violence and sexual harassment